stevwyman/stevwyman.github.io/game_theory.md

 Lessons:

-Probably the most important lesson from game theory is that your decission impacts the decision findings process of others, which is also true for what others think you will decide.
+Probably the most important lesson from game theory is that your decision impacts the decision findings process of others, which is also true for what others think you will decide.

 If you understood this - go spend your time with something way more fun.